Communication is a Latin word that means, “sharing of information or intelligence.”

 The initiator of communication; Someone who encodes and sends a message to a receiver through a particular channel; Communication begins with a sender.
-The sender has some kind of information—question, request, a command or an idea—that he or she wants to convey it to others.
+The sender has some kind of information—question, request, a command, or an idea—that he or she wants to convey to others.
 The sender might be, a writer, a speaker, or someone who merely gestures.

 A message is a piece of information that the sender is trying to convey.
 The message content can be both verbal and non-verbal.
 The message should be meaningful and should be understandable to the receiver.

-While communicating, the role of “receiver” is the reader, observer or listener — i.e the individual (or the group of individuals) to whom a message is directed.
+While communicating, the role of the “receiver” is the reader, observer, or listener — i.e the individual (or the group of individuals) to whom a message is directed.
 The receiver interprets the meaning of the message.
 To understand the message receiver uses education, knowledge, attitudes, experience, and emotions.
 The receiver is also called the decoder or the “audience.“

 Characteristics of Communication

 Communication helps to maintain coordination among all the mechanisms of the organization and gain common goals.
 The following are the main characteristics of communication: